craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 	GME-020 is a set of 10 identical 11" gold chain-loops that lack unique or identifying text or markings.
 The Guild controls all 10 GME-020 instances.
 While worn, the GME-020 instance will slowly shrink at a constant rate.
 Experimentation has revealed this rate of shrinkage to be three-tenths of a centimeter per hour.
 As the GME-020 instance continues to shrink, it will eventually burrow itself into the flesh of it's wearer, and eventually cut through muscle and bone.
 When a GME-020 instance is removed from its wearer, typically as it falls off once a limb is dismembered, it returns to its typical size.

 	GME-020 was created in the late 50s - at the height of the Bandit Lord's reign, and just before their fall - and have been used only twice, disregarding experimentations; the first was used in a pair, named GME-020-1 and -2 respectively, in the dismemberment of Syr Saxon's left arm and right leg, which resulted in his death via exsanguination, and the second was used alone, named GME-020-3, in the beheading of Jacqi Simonson, immediately resulting in her death.
-All 10 GME-020 instances were recovered by Arthur Simonson during the Unification of Prosper, and were kept in the Chapter House Constantia before they were eventually moved into their current location.
+All 10 GME-020 instances were recovered by Arthur Simonson during the Unification of Prosper, and were kept in the Chapter House Constantia before they were eventually transported into their current location after Containment Conference 002.
 ```

 #### Crafts of Dwarvenkind